 The Oribe Dry Texturizing Spray is truly the OG of texturizing sprays, which is why it’s a desert island beauty essential for so many celebrity hairstylists.
 The universal spray truly works on all hair types, and it’s even safe for those with colored or keratin-treated hair.
 Mist it on and you’ll see for yourself—it delivers shine, definition, volume, and silky strands, yet it never zaps moisture.

 It’s infused with antioxidants to boost hydration and protect color, as well as aloe vera to condition and smooth.
 It also works as a dry shampoo, since the formula has patented polymers to absorb oil at the roots, so it’ll bring life back to your style for days.
 Oh, and we can't forget about its intoxicating scent.

-Best for Fine Hair: Drybar Triple Sec 3-in-1 Finishing Spray
+Best for Colored Hair: Drybar Triple Sec 3-in-1 Finishing Spray

-Oil at the roots can weigh down fine hair, but this soaks it up for a non-greasy finish, translating to major volume, and leaving hair matte all over with texture.
-The formula is also infused with UV filters to protect against the dulling effects of sun damage.
+This triple threat is a dry shampoo, volumizer, and texturizer, all in one.
+It soaks it up to oil at the roots for a non-greasy finish, translating to major volume, and leaving hair matte all over with texture.
+The formula is also infused with UV filters to protect against the dulling effects of sun damage—an especially great trait for colored hair types.
 Bonus: It smells delish, with notes of coconut, amber, and vanilla.

 Best Foam: Ouai Dry Texture Foam